SalviaSage/Keyboard-Layouts/readme.txt

 These are the computer programs that I made for typing in different languages and alphabets.
 These programs re-arrange the letters on the keyboard with other letters.

-The way they work is that I assign the letters found in the alphabet to where they should be on the keyboard.
+I assign the letters found in alphabets to where they should be on the keyboard.
 For example, in the Arabic Typer, the letter 'ل' (lām) is located at the 'L' key.
 In the Cyrillic Typer, pressing the same key will give the letter 'л'.
 This is a necessary feature to facilitate typing.